[HISTORY: Adopted by the Board of Trustees of the Village of Monticello 6-21-1999 by L.L. No. 5-1999. Amendments noted where applicable.]

 All managerial and supervisory personnel who receive sexual harassment complaints will be responsible for immediately forwarding such complaints to the Office of the Village Manager.

-The Village of Monticello shall distribute this policy to all village employees and all others covered by its parameters.
-Copies of this policy will be distributed to new employees as they are hired.
+The Village of Monticello shall distribute this chapter to all Village employees and all others covered by its parameters.
+Copies of this chapter will be distributed to new employees as they are hired.

-Copies of this policy will be conspicuously posted.
+Copies of this chapter will be conspicuously posted.